yuluyan/PrettyColorize/README.md

 PrettyColorize @ Plot[x, {x, -5, 5}, PlotStyle -> Pretty["Line"]]
 ```

-The above code generate a color palette shown below.
+The above code generates a color palette shown below.
 Left-click on colors/storage changes the currently selected target item.
 Right-click on colors copies the clicked color to storage.
 Right-click on storage removes the clicked stored color.
 <img src="imgs/gPlot.PNG" height="400">

 Pressing Confirm button will generate a runnable cell that replace the `Pretty` placeholder to the selected colors: